The Case For MLPs: K-1 Tax Benefits Add Value

 In April 2020, the front month futures contract for delivery of crude oil actually went negative, very negative:

-This has never happened before in the history of oil markets.
+This had never happened before in the history of oil markets.
 For an exploration and production (E&P) company, which a midstream MLP provides transport services to, it is hard to make a profit with super low commodity prices.
 There is great pressure to cut production if it is not profitable to remove it from the ground.
 This is bad for an MLP because their business is fee based on how much they transport.

-MLPs are feeling the blunt of a double whammy of supply and demand shocks at the same time.
+Master Limited Partnerships were feeling the blunt of a double whammy of supply and demand shocks at the same time.

 Even before the COVID-19 crisis, electric cars were becoming popular and fuel mileage standards were being raised every few years.
 Population growth has blunted the effects of both of those headwinds.